 For the source questions you don’t need to get too clever with hopping back and forth between sources and points.
-Decide and plan what you need to say and then write it clearly, with assessment of the value of each source, in big chunks of work.
+Decide and plan what you need to say and then write it clearly, with a clear assessment of each source, in big chunks of work.
 Do not worry about an introduction– just get straight into the analysis.
 First address Source A in a block, then Source B in another block and (for A level) Source C in a final block.

-Remember that you do not have to compare the sources in the answer, so it can be written in a very straightforward manner.
+Remember that you need to assess the sources.
+Keep doing that all the way through.
+Assess each source as you write the block and do a mini summary at the end of each section.
 You can then bring the sources together in a very short conclusion at the end (no more than a couple of lines) where you can summarise your convincing/valuable assessment of the sources.
-The conclusion is optional, because the 2017 examiner’s reports for some history topics stated it was not expected.
-However, it is very important that you make a clear judgement for each source, as that is what the question asks you to do.
+It is very important that you make a clear judgement for each source, as that is what the question asks you to do.

 By the way, when we talk about blocks it does not mean you have to cram everything into one enormous paragraph.
-If you have plenty to say (and hopefully you will at A level standard) you should use a sensible paragraph structure.
+If you have plenty to say (and hopefully you will) you should use a sensible paragraph structure.
 The reason it is called a block essay is that you deal with one section completely, in this case each source, before moving on to the next section.

-To master but is well worth the effort as, done properly, it tends to achieve higher marks.
+Point-by-Point essays are much trickier to master but are well worth the effort as, done properly, they tend to achieve higher marks.
 For AQA you can use this style for everything that is not a source question.
 The key to an excellent point-by-point essay is all in the planning; it will only come out well in the writing if you know exactly what you are going to argue and the order in which you are going to introduce evidence and points.
 So it is crucial that you make yourself a good plan!